AntoninU2/Documentation/OpcUa/OpcUaCli_Method.md

 ## Overview 🚀

-This guide explains how to execute methods on an OPC UA server using `FbMethodProgramToUseLathingA1`.
+This guide explains how to execute methods on an OPC UA server using `FbMethodMultiply`.
 It details how to configure object nodes, method nodes, input and output arguments, and properly call a method.

 ## Prerequisites ✅